Here's Exactly What You Should Know Before You Use Your New Air Fryer

 - You can also use your air fryer to reheat foods.
 Place in the basket and set the temperature to 300°F for up to 10 minutes.

 Philips Air Fryer: The Phillips fryer is decked out with bells and whistles, like preset programs (for making frozen fries, meat, fish and drumsticks), an LED-lit digital display, and a keep warm function that works for up to 30 minutes.
 It also comes with a splatter proof lid, recipe booklet, and it works with a compatible Philips Airfryer app that has over 200 recipes.

 Black + Decker Purifry: This air fryer touts dual convection fans, knobs for setting cook time and temperature, and two indicator lights to show when the device is on and when it's preheated.
 Available in black or white.

-Ninja Foodi: This one combines two of this year’s biggest appliance trends: air frying and pressure cooking.
-It's basically an air fryer and an Instant Pot combined: you can pressure cook dishes like soup and chili and air fry wings, fries, and more with very minimal oil.
+Ninja Foodi: This one combines two of the biggest appliance trends, air frying and pressure cooking.
+It's basically an air fryer and an Instant Pot combined: you can pressure cook dishes like soup and chili, and air fry wings, fries, and more with very minimal oil.
 Or you can combine the two functions to get food that’s perfect tender on the inside and crisp on the outside, like Brussels sprouts or chicken thighs.

 Cleaning your air fryer

 Follow these easy instructions to keep your air fryer looking and smelling like new.
 But first, be sure that the appliance is off, unplugged, and cool.